Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to make an enormous effort or do whatever is necessary to achieve something.
-The phrase uses "heaven" and "earth" metaphorically, as they are not literal entities being moved, but represent great efforts or challenges.
+The idiom uses "heaven" and "earth" metaphorically, as they are not literal entities being moved, but represent great efforts or challenges.

 Origin: